Ula666/Engineering_84/README.md

 **TCL** - Transaction Control Language, include COMMIT, ROLLBACK, SAVEPOINT.

 - ### __Question 10__: What is Normalisation?
 __Answer__: Normalisation is a process of organizing a database to reduce redundancy and improve data integrity.
 It simplifies the database design.
+The most popular are 1NF, 2NF and 3.

 - ### __Question 11__: What is ERD?